Tributary system of China: Ryukyu Kingdom

 From the late 14th to early 16th centuries, the Ryukyu Kingdom served an important position in the Ming's tributary order, as they became a key intermediary for the Ming's trade with Northeast and Southeast Asia through goods funnelled into Ming-Ryukyu tribute missions.
 Ryukyu's intermediary role was also facilitated by Chinese diaspora communities who settled in Ryukyu and served positions in the Ryukyu court.

 Maritime Southeast Asia

 The Sultanate of Malacca and the Sultanate of Brunei sent tribute to the Ming dynasty, with their first rulers personally traveling to China with the Imperial fleets.

-In the Philippine islands, trade with China is believed to have begun during the Tang dynasty, and expanded during the Song dynasty; by the second millennium AD, some polities were part of the tributary system of China, among them the Sultanate of Sulu.
+In the Philippine Islands, trade with China is believed to have begun during the Tang dynasty, and expanded during the Song dynasty; by the second millennium AD, some polities were part of the tributary system of China, among them the Sultanate of Sulu.

+Modern geopolitics

+The Chinese tributary system was invoked by a few Chinese netizens who supported the erroneous statement made by an anchor of the state-run China Central Television (CCTV) in May 2012.
+She accidentally said "the Philippines belongs to Chinese sovereignty", a month after the start of the Scarborough Shoal standoff between China and the Philippines.
+While the original broadcast was eventually taken down, one of her online supporters claimed, "she was speaking the truth.
+Japan was a tributary state of China, too, and so was Korea, Vietnam, etc." A Time opinion remarked the Chinese perspective on the history of the tributary system conflicts with the perspectives by their former tributary states like Vietnam.